Darthhenny/biol217/Day_5_questions.md

-* Does the high quality bin assignment need revision probably not close to 95% completion and close to 5% redundancy.
+* Does the high quality bin assignment need revision
+  * For the metabat-Archea: probably not close to 95% completion and close to 5% redundancy.
 But more revision is always better if you got the time and money for it
+  * The other archea needs more refinement